 - In this cross-sectional study of nearly 900,000 US adults, researchers assessed the association between various e-cigarette regulations and current e-cigarette use.
 They found that the odds of current e-cigarette use were significantly lower in states that required retailer licenses to sell e-cigarettes, prohibited the sale of all tobacco products to those under age 21, and taxed e-cigarettes.
 This study suggests that various state regulations regarding e-cigarettes may influence, and ultimately reduce, e-cigarette use.
 Learn more about licensing and e-cigarettes at the point of sale.

-- News story: State laws linked to reduced adult e-cigarette use, MD Magazine
+- News story: State laws linked to reduced adult e-cigarette use, HCP Live

 - Exposure to secondhand aerosol from electronic cigarettes among US youth from 2015 to 2018, JAMA Pediatrics